layer3switch/metrilyx-2.0/README.md

 ### Heat Maps
 Heatmaps are used to few your top 10 consumers for a given metric.
 They are created similarly to pages.
 The only subtly is the "pivot tag" which is the tag used to calculate the top 10.
+This is usually the tag containing a value of '*'.

-Heatmap jobs are stored in the application directory under 'heatmaps.json'.
+Heatmap jobs are stored in the application directory in 'heatmaps.json'.
 The heatmap dashboards are stored in a directory called 'heatmaps' in the application directory (default: /opt/metrilyx)

-In order to use heatmaps, you will also need a mongodb server.
-Heatmap computations are performed using celery (python distributed processing framework).
+In order to use heatmaps, you will need a mongodb server.
+Heatmap computations are performed using celery (python distributed processing framework) which uses mongodb for its backend.
 For scalability more celery worker nodes can be added.
-To install simply download the application on the node in question and run the install script: './install lyx'.
-Add the appropriate configuration parameters.
+To install simply download the application on the node in question and run the install script.

+#####Install
+	./install.sh lyx
+This will install the worker and the celeryd daemon.
+After the installation completes, edit the heatmaps section in the configuration file with information specific to your environment.

-	Start the heatmap generator.
-(Only 1 instance of this should be running.)
+#####Start the heatmap generator.  (only 1 instance of this should be running)
 	/etc/init.d/celerybeatd start

-	Start the heatmap processor.
-(These can run on as many nodes as you like.)
+#####Start the heatmap processor.  (these can run on as many nodes as you like)
 	/etc/init.d/celeryd start